How to Identify Borosilicate Glass: A Complete Guide

 Double-Wall Test: Many premium borosilicate cups feature double-wall construction.
 Look for two distinct layers with a sealed vacuum between them.
 This design allows hot drinks to be held comfortably without external heat transfer.

-Rim Examination: The rim of borosilicate cups is often smoother and more precisely formed than regular glass cups.
+Rim Examination: The rim of borosilicate cups is often smoother and more precisely formed than that of regular glass cups.

 Handle Attachment: In cups with handles, examine the junction where the handle meets the cup.
 Borosilicate cups typically have cleaner, stronger attachments with fewer visible bubbles or irregularities.